openstack/cinder/doc/source/devref/attach_detach_conventions_v2.rst

 This full usage of attachment-create would be::

   usage: cinder --os-volume-api-version 3.27 attachment-create
-         <volume-id>  <instance-uuid>...
+         <volume>  <instance_uuid> ...

   Positional arguments:
-  <volume-id>: The ID of the volume to create attachment for
+  <volume>                  Name or ID of volume or volumes to attach.
-  <instance-uuid>:    The ID of the Instance we'll be attaching to
+  <instance_uuid>           ID of instance attaching to.

   Optional arguments:
-  --connect <connect>       Make an active connection using provided connector info (True or False) --initiator <initiator>   iqn of the initiator attaching to --ip <ip>                 ip of the system attaching to --host <host>             Name of the host attaching to --platform <platform>     Platform type
+  --connect <connect>       Make an active connection using provided connector info (True or False).
+  --initiator <initiator>   iqn of the initiator attaching to.
+Default=None.
+  --ip <ip>                 ip of the system attaching to.
+Default=None.
+  --host <host>             Name of the host attaching to.
+Default=None.
+  --platform <platform>     Platform type.
+Default=x86_64.
-  --ostype <ostype>         OS type
+  --ostype <ostype>         OS type.
+Default=linux2.
-  --multipath <multipath>   Use multipath
+  --multipath <multipath>   Use multipath.
+Default=False.
-  --mountpoint <mountpoint> Mountpoint volume will be attached at
+  --mountpoint <mountpoint> Mountpoint volume will be attached at.
+Default=None.

 Returns the connection information for the attachment::